harmony-one/horizon/docs/DEVELOPER.md

 Currently requirements around upgradeability are under review.

-Alernate ways to achieve this are
+Alernate ways to achieve this (each with there own npm package and plugins) are
 1. Hardhat Upgrades: Open Zepplin provides an [upgrade plugin](https://docs.openzeppelin.com/upgrades-plugins/1.x/hardhat-upgrades) via [this npm package](https://www.npmjs.com/package/@openzeppelin/hardhat-upgrades).
+2. [Hardhat Deploy](https://github.com/wighawag/hardhat-deploy): There is a [hardhat community plugin](https://www.npmjs.com/package/hardhat-deploy)for deployment which can alsoe be used.
+Some information about combining hardhat-deploy with open-zepplin upgrade is [here](https://github.com/wighawag/hardhat-deploy/issues/82).
+Also if combining you will need to use the `OpenZeppelinTransparentProxy` as described in the bottom of the [Deploying and Upgrading Proxies section](https://github.com/wighawag/hardhat-deploy#deploying-and-upgrading-proxies)
-2. [EIP-2535 Diamonds, Multi-Facet Proxy](https://eips.ethereum.org/EIPS/eip-2535): Diamonds are [supported by hardhat-deploy](https://github.com/wighawag/hardhat-deploy/tree/master#builtin-in-support-for-diamonds-eip2535) and have [reference-implementations](https://github.com/mudgen/diamond-3-hardhat).
+3. [Hardhat Deploy](https://github.com/wighawag/hardhat-deploy): [EIP-2535 Diamonds, Multi-Facet Proxy](https://eips.ethereum.org/EIPS/eip-2535): Diamonds are [supported by hardhat-deploy](https://github.com/wighawag/hardhat-deploy/tree/master#builtin-in-support-for-diamonds-eip2535) and have [reference-implementations](https://github.com/mudgen/diamond-3-hardhat).

 Recommendation: Diamonds appear to be the more robust solution and will enable upgrading of functionality long term as we evolve our relay and verification functionality.
 If time is a constraint can use Hardhat Upgrades initially and then migrate to Diamonds at a later point.
 However this will incur a migration cost.

+*Note: An alternate deploy strategy not using Proxies was deployed under a branch [refactorBeforeProxyChanges](https://github.com/johnwhitton/horizon/tree/refactorBeforeProxyChanges) this had the benefit of being able to leverage hadhat deployments to get the address of the deployed contracts.
+When moving to using proxies we consolidated the deploy scripts per network so they could use the adresses easily.
+Another way to do this is using the `.openzepplin` files as mentioned [here](https://forum.openzeppelin.com/t/how-can-i-find-implementation-contract-address/6937)

 ## CLI
 A CLI has been developed to facilitate testing.
 Complete with mutliple commands and help functionality.
 We will provide an overview of the functionality it provides and also how to use it for end to end testing.